writebetacode/rollup-plugin-solid-hot/README.md

 Type: `String | RegExp | Array[...String|RegExp]`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies all of the Solid Component files in the build the plugin should operate on.
+A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies all of the Solid Component files the plugin should operate on.

 ## Notes